pkp/ui-library/src/docs/components/ListPanel/readme.md

 5. To cancel ordering and reset the order from the current database values, use the `cancelOrdering` method.
 It will call the `get` method to repopulate the list.
 6. To toggle ordering on and off, use the `toggleOrdering` method.

 When ordering can be switched on and off, the list panel should hide any unnecessary details during ordering.
 The user should be able to do nothing else with the `ListPanel` when ordering.
-Unnecessary sub-components like `ListPanelSearch` and `ListPanelFilter` are hidden whenever the `-isOrdering` class is added to the `ListPanel`.
+Unnecessary sub-components like `PkpSearch` and `ListPanelFilter` are hidden whenever the `-isOrdering` class is added to the `ListPanel`.
 Use this class to hide any other elements which are not useful during sorting, including those within the `ListItem`.

 ### Accessibility